ysmood/github-install/readme.md

 # Github Install

-A script to help download and install github executable release.
+A script to help download and install github executable from the release page.

 ## Example